 The report made 39 recommendations, including that governments, churches and other agencies should issue formal statements acknowledging their role in institutional care policies and practices.
 Other recommendations include: improvements to internal church processes for dealing with abuse allegations and addressing past grievances; a range of measures related to personal records; providing services to address care leavers needs; and the need for specialised counselling services.

-Senate Committee reports and Government responses are available to the public by contacting Parliament House.
+Printed copies of Senate Committee reports and Government responses are available to the public by contacting Parliament House.